-Ash from fires in Northern California may contain asbestos and other toxic substances.
+Ash from fires in Northern California may contain asbestos fibers and other toxic substances.
 Although the fires have been contained by firefighters, dangers now and into the future will continue to persist.

 According to Sonoma County Director of Environmental Health Christine Sosko, “There can be chemicals and asbestos and lead, plus plastic particles and other dangerous substances loose at the sites of burned homes.”